 Mrs Oakley is our Matron at Prince’s Mead.
 Mrs Oakley is a qualified nurse who has many years of experience in emergency medicine as she used to be a senior sister on the McGill Emergency Admissions Unit in Winchester’s Royal Hampshire County Hospital.
-She is also the deputy designated safeguarding lead for the school along with the Headmaster, Mr Thacker.
-Mr Greenaway, Deputy Headmaster, Mrs Jones and Miss Say.
+She is also the deputy designated safeguarding lead for the school along with the Headmaster, Mr King, Mr Greenaway, Deputy Headmaster, Mrs Jones and Miss Say.

 Matron’s role covers many facets of life at Prince’s Mead.
 All communication regarding absence goes through her so if your child is poorly, phone or email Matron.
 She records the absence and informs all relevant teachers.
 She also deals with the ‘Request for Leave of Absence‘ forms.
 Matron is there if you have a query regarding the school day or concerns about your child and will endeavour to answer any questions.